grew-nlp/grew_doc/content/usage/cli.md

 ---
 # Count

 This mode computes corpus statistics.
+There are two ways to used it:

-Given a set of patterns and a set of corpora, a TSV table is built with the number of occurrences for each pattern in each corpus.
+ * Given a set of patterns and a set of corpora, a TSV table is built with the number of occurrences for each pattern in each corpus.
+ * Given one pattern, a set of corpora and a cluster key, a TSV table is built with the results of the clustering (with corpora on lines and cluster keys in raws).

 The set of corpora is described in a [JSON file](../../doc/corpora) and must be [compiled](./#compile) before running `grew count`.

+## Example with several patterns
 Each pattern is described in a separate file.

-## Example
 With the two following 1-line files:

  * `ADJ_NOUN.pat` [:link:](/usage/cli/ADJ_NOUN.pat) {{< input file="static/usage/cli/ADJ_NOUN.pat" >}}